SAP-samples/teched2025-XP265/exercises/ex2/README.md

 *Example of an onboarding Email - just provided as example*
 </details>

-For This Exercise a direct link to the SAP Cloud ALM tenant is provided below for convenience during this hands-on session.
+For This Exercise a direct link to the **[SAP Cloud ALM tenant](https://xp265-shared-4t2shozq.eu10-004.alm.cloud.sap)** is provided below for convenience during this hands-on session.
 You don't need to access your Email-program.

 > [!NOTE]
 > In production environments, always use the official tenant URL provided in your individual onboarding email of your Company.

+In [Exercise 1](../ex1/README.md#13-check-observability-tool-validation---sap-cloud-logging-and-sap-cloud-alm-connection-validation) we already showed the **Launchpad** of SAP Cloud ALM and the tile **Real User Monitoring** now we build upon that.

 #### Step 1.
 Navigate to the [real-user monitoring tile](https://xp265-shared-4t2shozq.eu10-004.alm.cloud.sap/shell/run?sap-ui-app-id=sap.crun.rum.ui) in SAP Cloud ALM
 if you are prompted for a additional Sign In, select the line stating ```a8z641mqa.accounts.ondemand.com```and NOT the ```Default Identity Provider```